Nidhi3338/SQL/README.md

 **MYsql**
-INONDB is a default storage engine for high performance and reliability
+INONDB is a default storage engine for high performance and reliability " name" // double quoate is reterving column or attribute ' name' // is just the string name of a row cell

 ##  Data
 data is a collection of raw facts